On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Proofs for FIFO Scheduler

 \subsection{Proof for Proposition~\ref{prop:delay_fifo}}

-\begin{flushleft} P{ ROPOSITION}~\ref{prop:delay_fifo}. \textit{ Consider a system with $n$ rate-controlled flows with traffic envelopes $(r_i, b_i)$, where $1 \leq i\leq n$, which share a FIFO link with bandwidth $R \geq R_1 = \sum_{j=1}^n r_j$.
-Assume that the system reshapes flow $i$'s traffic envelope to $(r_i, b'_i)$.
-Then the worst-case delay for flow $i$ is \beq \tag{\ref{eq:fifo_delay}} \widehat{D}^*_i = \max\left\{\frac{b_i - b'_i}{r_i}+ \frac{\sum_{j \neq i} b'_j}{R}, \frac{\sum_{j = 1}^n b'_j}{R} + \frac{(b_i - b'_i)R_1}{r_i R} \right\}. \eeq } \end{flushleft} Remark: we will hardly rely on network calculus to show Proposition~\ref{prop:delay_fifo}.
-This is because current work regarding aggregate multiplexing is not very rich, and none of the existing work provides a tight bound for our system. \begin{proof} W.l.o.g we consider the worst-case delay for flow~$1$.
+\begin{flushleft} P{ ROPOSITION}~\ref{prop:delay_fifo}. \textit{ Consider a system with $n$ token bucket controlled flows with traffic profiles $(r_i, b_i), 1 \leq i\leq n$, sharing a fifo link with bandwidth $R \geq R_1 = \sum_{j=1}^n r_j$.
+Assume that the system reprofiles flow $i$ to $(r_i, b'_i)$.
+The worst-case delay for flow $i$ is then \beq \tag{\ref{eq:fifo_delay}} \widehat{D}^*_i = \max\left\{\frac{b_i - b'_i}{r_i}+ \frac{\sum_{j \neq i} b'_j}{R}, \frac{\sum_{j = 1}^n b'_j}{R} + \frac{(b_i - b'_i)R_1}{r_i R} \right\}. \eeq } \end{flushleft} \begin{proof} W.l.o.g we consider the worst-case delay for flow~$1$.
 First we show that there always exists a traffic pattern such that flow $1$'s worst-case delay can be achieved by the last bit inside a burst of size $b_1$, and then we characterize the worst-case delay for that $b_1^{th}$ bit. \begin{itemize} \item Consider the traffic pattern $\boldsymbol{T}(t) = \left\{T_1(t), ..., T_n(t) \right\}$ that realizes flow $1$'s worst-case delay, where $T_i(t)$ is right continuous and specifies the cumulative amount of data sent by flow $i$ during time $[0,t]$.
 Suppose the worst-case delay is achieved at $t_0$, and at $t_0$ flow~$1$ sends a burst of $b \leq b_1$.
 As under FIFO the last bit gets a strictly larger delay compared with all the other bits inside the burst, the $b^{th}$ bit sent at $t_0$ achieves the worst-case delay.

 If $b = b_1$, flow~$1$'s worst-case delay is achieved by the $b_1^{th}$ bit inside a burst, \ie $\boldsymbol{T}(t)$ is the traffic pattern we want.
 Afterwards we consider the case $b < b_1$.

 First note that $b$ is the maximum amount of data flow~$1$ can send at $t_0$ without violating its arrival-curve constraint, \ie there exists $t_s \in [0, t_0)$ such that $T(t_0) - T(t_s) = b_1 + r_1(t_0 - t_s)$.
 Otherwise, we can produce a worse delay by increasing $b$ to the maximum value that remains conformant with the arrival-curve constraint.
 Next we show that if $b < b_1$, there exists $T'_1(t)$ sending a burst of $b_1$ at $t_0$, such that under $\boldsymbol{T}'(t) = \left\{T'_1(t), ..., T_n(t) \right\}$ the last bit flow~$1$ sends at $t_0$ also achieves flow~$1$'s worst-case delay.